metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 Look carefully at this latest version of the sequence.
 The `taxid` tag has been updated to the species taxid, the `ori_taxid` tag contains the original taxid as provided by Genbank, and the `species_taxid` tag also contains the species taxid.

 The last {{< obi obiuniq >}} merges in a single sequence entry all the sequences strictly identical.
-Here the `-c taxid` option ensures that only sequences with the same taxid are merged.
+Here, the `-c taxid` option ensures that only sequences with the same taxid are merged.
 Therefore, two strictly identical sequences not annotated with the same taxid will be kept as two sequence entries.

-### Look at the evenness of the Species representation
+### Look at the evenness of the species representation

-Our goal here is to do a histogram of the number of sequences per species with the help of UNIX commands.
+The goal here is to create a histogram representing the number of sequences per species, thanks to UNIX commands.
 More specifically, how many species are represented by one, two, three or more sequences.

-The last command we will run is the following:
+The last command to run is the following:

 ```bash
 obicsv -k taxid mito.one.fasta \